felixschaumann/AMOC-Carbon/README.md

 >
 > Most scripts start with the line `using DrWatson; @quickactivate "AMOC-Carbon"; cd(srcdir("META/src"))`.
 If this line runs without problems, you'll know that the repository structure is nested correctly.

-We use `DrWatson` to manage environments, file paths, and simulation runs in Julia.
+We use the [`DrWatson`](https://juliadynamics.github.io/DrWatson.jl/dev/) package to manage environments, file paths, and simulation runs in Julia.
 If you clone this repository, you should be able to recreate our Julia environment by running
 ```julia
 using Pkg
 Pkg.activate(".")